On the number of reachable pairs in a digraph: Elements of the weight set

 Of course, when each vertex in $A$ is a mother vertex, $A$ comprises a clique.
 So, a starting point for studying transitive digraphs with mother vertices is to examine how the vertex set can be partitioned into cliques.

-\begin{lem} Let $\Gamma$ be a transitive digraph with edge set $E$, and let $A \cup B$ be a partition of the vertex set.
+\begin{lem} Let $D$ be a transitive digraph with directed edge set $E$, and let $A \cup B$ be a partition of the vertex set.
 If both $A$ and $B$ are cliques, then either there is a directed edge from each vertex in $A$ to each vertex in $B$; or, there are no directed edges from any vertex in $A$ to any vertex in $B$. \end{lem}

-\begin{proof} Let $\alpha, \alpha^\prime \in A$ and $\beta, \beta^\prime \in B$.
-If there is a directed edge from $\alpha$ to $\beta$, then, by transitivity, there is a directed edge from $\alpha^\prime$ to $\beta^\prime$.
+\begin{proof} Let $u, u^\prime \in A$ and $v, v^\prime \in B$.
+If there is a directed edge from $u$ to $v$, then, by transitivity, there is a directed edge from $u^\prime$ to $v^\prime$.
 The result follows. \end{proof}

+The following theorem, which is a consequence of \cite[Proposition 2.3.1]{BangJensenGutin}, shows that there is a nice partition of the vertices into cliques.

-\begin{thm} Let $\Gamma$ be a transitive digraph.
+\begin{thm} Let $D$ be a transitive digraph.
 Then there exists a partition $\{V_i : 1 \le i \le t\}$ of the vertex set such that each $V_i$ is a clique, and the following hold. \begin{enumerate}[(i)] \item If $i < j$, then there is no directed edge from any vertex in $V_j$ to any vertex in $V_i$. \item If $i < j$, then either there is a directed edge from each vertex in $V_i$ to each vertex in $V_j$; or, there are no directed edges from any vertex in $V_i$ to any vertex in $V_j$. \end{enumerate} \end{thm}

-\begin{proof} We proceed by induction on the number of vertices of the digraph $\Gamma$.
-The result is obvious if there are only one or two vertices, so we assume the result is true if there are fewer than $n$ vertices, and let $\Gamma$ be a transitive digraph with vertex set $V$ and edge set $E$ on $n$ vertices.
-Choose a vertex $\alpha$ such that the number of directed edges in $\Gamma$ starting at $\alpha$ is maximum.
+\begin{proof} We proceed by induction on the number of vertices of the digraph $D = (V,E)$.
+The result is obvious if there are only one or two vertices, so we assume that $n \ge 3$ and that the result is true if there are fewer than $n$ vertices.
+Let $D$ be a transitive digraph with vertex set $V$ and directed edge set $E$ on $n$ vertices.
+Choose a vertex $u$ such that the number of directed edges in $D$ starting at $u$ is maximum.
 Define

-First, $V_1$ is nonempty, since $\alpha \in V_1$.
-Moreover, if $\alpha^\prime \in V_1$, then by transitivity every neighbor of $\alpha$ is a neighbor of $\alpha^\prime$.
-Since the number of directed edges in $\Gamma$ starting at $\alpha$ is a maximum, there must also be a directed edge from $\alpha$ to $\alpha^\prime$, and hence $V_1$ is a clique.
-Moreover, if $\gamma \not\in V_1$, then by construction there are no edges from $\gamma$ to any vertex in $V_1$.
-Thus, $V_1$ is a clique of the desired type, and we may remove the vertices of $V_1$ from $\Gamma$ and partition the remaining vertices in the desired fashion by inductive hypothesis.
-The result follows. \end{proof}
+First, $V_1$ is nonempty, since $u \in V_1$.
+Moreover, if $u^\prime \in V_1$, then by transitivity every out-neighbor of $u$ is an out-neighbor of $u^\prime$.
+Since the number of directed edges in $D$ starting at $u$ is a maximum, there must also be a directed edge from $u$ to $u^\prime$, and hence $V_1$ is a clique.
+Moreover, if $x \not\in V_1$, then by construction there are no directed edges from $x$ to any vertex in $V_1$.
+Thus, $V_1$ is a clique of the desired type, and we may remove the vertices of $V_1$ from $D$ and partition the remaining vertices in the desired fashion by inductive hypothesis.
+Using also Lemma \ref{lem:partition}, the result follows. \end{proof}